Viz-AI/mobileAssignmentClient/README.md

 for example, if for the series data you got id = `1234`, and the slices array had the slice `"10"`, to get the actual image data for that slice, load `https://viz-assignment.herokuapp.com/series/1234/slice/10`

 #### Implementation
+##### Swift
 To get you up to speed, a basic interface view controller is already set up with a UISlider and a UIImageView.</br>
 use that view controller for displaying the results.</br>
 you are free to extend or change it as you wish.
+#### SwiftUI
+A SwiftUI skeleton project is also available.
+SeriesView is set up with an image and a slider as well.

 ### Guidelines
-• No usage of third party code is allowed.
+• Usage of third party code is allowed (packages, pods etc).</br>
+• Select Swift + UIKit or SwiftUI for your implementation.</br>
+• Although this is a "single view" task, you should design the execution properly.
+Think about architecture, networking and modeling.
+Feel free to change the project as you will, as long as you display the viewer with the required functionality.
+• You have an hour and a half to complete the task.

 ### Submission
-• First, clone this repo and create a branch with your full name
-• Commit the changes to your branch.
+When done, compress the xcode project and send it by mail.